 Members of SACENDU meet every six months to provide community-level public health surveillance of alcohol and other drug (AOD) use trends and associated consequences through the presentation and discussion of quantitative and qualitative research data.
 Through this initiative, SACENDU provides descriptive information on the nature and patterns of AOD treatment demand and harm reduction service uptake data that allows for the monitoring of emerging trends, risk factors associated with AOD use, characteristics of vulnerable populations, and consequences of AOD use in South Africa.

 The SACENDU initiative has several specific objectives:

-- a.
-To identify changes in the nature and extent of AOD use and emerging problems. - b.
-To identify changes in overall consequences related to alcohol and other drug use. - c.
-To inform policy, planning and advocacy efforts at local and other levels. - d.
-To support networks of local role players in the substance use area. - e.
-To stimulate research in new or under-researched areas that is likely to provide useful data to inform policy and/or planning decisions. - f.
-To facilitate South Africa's full participation in international fora focusing on the epidemiological surveillance of drug use.
+- a) To identify changes in the nature and extent of AOD use and emerging problems. - b) To identify changes in overall consequences related to alcohol and other drug use. - c) To inform policy, planning and advocacy efforts at local and other levels. - d) To support networks of local role players in the substance use area. - e) To stimulate research in new or under-researched areas that is likely to provide useful data to inform policy and/or planning decisions. - f) To facilitate South Africa's full participation in international fora focusing on the epidemiological surveillance of drug use.

-Financial support for Phase 49 was provided by the Mental Health and Substance Use Directorate of the National Department of Health.
+Financial support for Phase 51 was provided by the Mental Health and Substance Use Directorate of the National Department of Health.

-The 2nd half of 2020 (i.e. 2020b) saw a significant increase in the number of persons admitted for AOD treatment from 6 317 in 2019a to 9 394 in 2020b across 82 treatment centres/programmes.
-During this period, Covid-19 restrictions were eased and treatment centres could accommodate more patients.
+The 2nd half of 2021 (i.e., 2021b) saw an increase in the number of persons admitted for AOD treatment from 10 938 in over 85 centres/programmes in 2021a to 15 704 across 78 treatment centres/programmes in 2021b.
+During this period, treatment centres started re-opening their alcohol and other drug rehabilitation services that were largely suspended or with limited service provision during Covid-19.